 Reduce the Number of Charts You’re Using

 Each chart takes up quite a bit of time.
 The more charts you have, the more time, so close charts that you never use.

-Close (we mean, really close) Workspaces You’re Not Using
+Close (really close) Workspaces You’re Not Using

 This is probably one of the biggest oversights that many NT users have.
-You may think that you only have one workspace open, but just because your workspace isn’t showing doesn’t mean it’s not open (and using resource).
+You may think that you only have one workspace open, but just because your workspace isn’t showing doesn’t mean it’s not open (and using resources).
 NinjaTrader has three states for workspaces: open & viewed, open & not viewed, and closed.

 How do you know what state each of your workspaces are in?
 In the NT Control Panel, click on your Workspaces menu.
 It will show you a list of all your workspaces.
 Look to the left of each workspace name, and you will see the workspace status.
 If the workspace is open and being viewed, a green workspace icon will appear to the left, as shown with the “Just MQ Gravity Lines” workspace in the below image.
 If you see a grayed-out icon to the left of your workspace, the workspace is not being viewed, but it’s still OPEN and using resources.
-If you see no icon at the left of a workspace name, then that workspace is closed, and is no longer using resources.
+If you see no icon at the left of a workspace name, then that workspace is closed and is no longer using resources.

 To close a workspace, hover your mouse over the workspace name and a set of selections will appear on the right.
 If the workspace is open, you’ll see a close option, as shown for the Real Renko and Time workspace in the image.
 Click close to close the workspace so it’s no longer running in the background and using resources.